 Next, you’ll learn how to implement each step of the diagram above.

 Listing 3-1 shows a common implementation for creating a full-screen ad object.
 There are no other properties on the ad object to configure.

 interstitial = [[ADInterstitialAd alloc] init];

 interstitial.delegate = self;

-After the ad object is created, it automatically starts downloading an advertisement from the iAd Network.
-Your application determines whether the ad object has successfully loaded its content in one of two ways:
+After the ad object is created, it automatically starts downloading an advertisement from the iAd App Network.
+Your app determines whether the ad object has successfully loaded its content in one of two ways:

 loadedproperty on the ad object after a match finishes.
 If the value of this property is

 YES, then it displays the ad.
 If the value is